Kelly Rowland and More Stars Weigh In on Cardi B and Nicki Minaj's Brawl

 "There's no time for us as women to fight and they are just so talented and I just genuinely love them both so much, but it's just not the time.
 We have way bigger issues as women, you know what I mean?
 So I don't know.
 I'm Switzerland, I don't f--cking know," she said exasperatedly.

 While some are being "Switzerland" in the dispute, other are voicing their support on social media in subtle ways.
-Hailey Baldwin, Karamo Brown, Jonathan Van Ness and Snooki are among the stars who liked Cardi's statement on Instagram, while Adriana Lima said in a since-deleted comment, "@iamcardib you got my support in this one."
+Hailey Bieber, Karamo Brown, Jonathan Van Ness and Snooki are among the stars who liked Cardi's statement on Instagram, while Adriana Lima said in a since-deleted comment, "@iamcardib you got my support in this one."